 - Game of Thrones takes this even further.
-In the books, Daenerys Targaryen is 14 when she is married off to Khal Drogo, and eventually becomes pregnant with his child.
+In the books, Daenerys Targaryen is 13 when she is married off to Khal Drogo, and eventually becomes pregnant with his child—just as she turns 14.
 She was aged up significantly to avoid the Moral Guardians, but as the time of her birth is tied to Robert's Rebellion, the rest of the cast had to be aged up as well.
 Of course, this allows a few more characters to get that delicious high-skin Sexposition time, so it works out, we guess?

 - Pac Man Fever.
 Using a modern game would involve licensing or Product Placement agreements.
 Generic 80s arcade sounds do not.